-- (a) The Company has not provided any loans or advances in the nature of loans or stood guarantee, or provided security to any other entity during the year, and hence reporting under clause 3(iii)(a)(A) and (B) of the Order is not applicable. - (b) As the Company has not made investments and the terms and conditions of the grant of loans, during the year are, prima facie, not prejudicial to the Company's interest and hence reporting under clause 3(iii)(b) of the Order is not applicable. - (c) As the Company not granted loans the schedule of repayment of principal and payment of interest has been stipulated and the repayments of principal amounts and receipts of interest are generally been regular as per stipulation hence reporting under clause 3(iii)(c) of the Order is not applicable. - (d) As the Company has not granted any loan there is no overdue amount remaining outstanding as at the balance sheet date hence reporting under clause 3(iii)(d) of the Order is not applicable. - (e) As the Company has not granted any loan which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the over dues of existing loans given to the same parties hence reporting under clause 3(iii)(e) of the Order is not applicable. - (f) As the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
+- (a) The Company has not provided any loans or advances in the nature of loans or stood guarantee, or provided security to any other entity during the year, and hence reporting under clause 3(iii)(a)(A) and (B) of the Order is not applicable. - (b) In our opinion, the Investment made and terms and conditions of the grant of loans during the year prima facie, not prejudicial to the Company's interest. - (c) As the Company not granted loans the schedule of repayment of principal and payment of interest has been stipulated and the repayments of principal amounts and receipts of interest are generally been regular as per stipulation hence reporting under clause 3(iii)(c) of the Order is not applicable. - (d) As the Company has not granted any loan there is no overdue amount remaining outstanding as at the balance sheet date hence reporting under clause 3(iii)(d) of the Order is not applicable. - (e) As the Company has not granted any loan which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the over dues of existing loans given to the same parties hence reporting under clause 3(iii)(e) of the Order is not applicable. - (f) As the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
 Hence, reporting under clause 3(iii)(f) is not applicable.